AaronAPerez/RegisterLoginFormsValidation/README.md

 * Create a Login component: Must have email and password <br>
 * Both components must have validation. <br>
 * Style the components <br>
-* You can use any form we have gone over in class and any validation we have gone over in class. <br>
+* You can use any form we have gone over in class and any validation we have gone over in class. <br><br>

 <b>GitHub:</b> https://github.com/AaronAPerez/RegisterLoginFormsValidation<br>